zwicker-group/py-pde/docs/paper/paper.md

 # Summary

-Partial differential equations (PDEs) play a central role in describing the dynamics of physical systems.
+Partial differential equations (PDEs) play a central role in describing the dynamics of physical systems in research and in practical applications.
 However, analytical solutions rarely exist since typical equations are non-linear.
-Instead, numerical integration is used to provide insight into their behavior.
+Instead, such systems are solved by numerical integration to provide insight into their behavior.
 Moreover, such investigations can motivate approximative solutions, which might then lead to analytical insight.